miner5758/My_Projects/Python Projects/Typing Data/typing.md

-This projects takes a csv file on data about someones typing test they took and visulaizes it based on the arguments passed into the function.
+This project takes a CSV file on data about someone's typing tests they took and visualizes it based on the arguments passed into the function.